 Paid marketing can get you users fast.
-However, it can also burn your startup capital faster and make you close business quickly.
+However, it can also burn your startup capital faster and make you close or sell your business quickly.
 If you love your product and have the passion to solve a problem in your industry, you can gain success without spending ad dollars.

 For SaaS startups, content marketing is an effective way to get the word out about your product and gain traction steadily.
 Having a content marketing strategy can also help to build your brand and authority in your industry.